IntersectMBO/plutus-apps/plutus-chain-index/README_marconi.md

 * Index the syncing information based on the user’s predefined indexing
 * Query the indexed information based on the user’s predefined queries

-*NOTES*

-* Multiple indexers
-* UTXO by address
-* We have an indexer that queries local DB
-* Return my UTXO by address (my Cardano address)

 ### Use Case 1

 ### Use Case 2

 ### Use Case 3

-*NOTES*

-A user can specify which ones they want to use for their specific applications.
-Cardano db sync is IOG's current indexing solution, but it uses lots of memory and days/week to sync.
-Marconi will be a scalable solution.
-Want to index whatever is important for the dApp developer.
-Like Scrolls, we can be selective for what is to be indexed.
-Scrolls can store into multiple databases.
-We might do that.
-It is currently focused on local DBs like SQL lite.

 ## Example Queries

 Can we provide example queries?

-## Differentiators

-Compare to existing tools.

-* How does this tool compare to:
-   * Cardano DB Sync
-   * Scrolls
-   * Oura
-   * Cardano Chain Index?
-   * Plutus Chain Index?
-* What makes this tool different from others?
-* Mention of any known trade-offs that went into the design.
-* Scrolls uses Rust (developed by 3rd party).
-* Positives, negatives.
-The known trade-offs.

-### Developed by IOG

-### Built in Haskell

-## Functional Description

-How does it work?

 ## Architecture